Skip to main content

 The bot's request leaves marking on the target server because that's the protocol for communicating.

 Bot's request can't be all stealthy and still expecting a response from the target.
-Stealthiness serves the purpose of going unnoticed 🤔 Indeed it is.
-Thus being complete stealthy from bot's perspective is just like roaming in the void with no purpose.
+Stealthiness serves the purpose of going unnoticed. ๐Ÿค” Indeed it is.
+Thus being completely stealthy from bot's perspective is just like roaming in the void with no purpose.

-Like, using telnet to connect to an HTTPS-only remote host using fictional SSL/TLS.
-That is indeed stealthy.
+This "stealthiness" bit is like using telnet to connect to an HTTPS-only remote host using fictional SSL/TLS.

 Stealthy